harrycresswell/harry/content/writing/page-site-params.md

 </head>
 ```

-Just like with Page-level Params, append the custom key (written in all lowercase) to the `.Site.Params` variable, to access a specfic value.
+Just like with Page-level Params, append the custom parameter (written in all lowercase) to the `.Site.Params` Method, to access a specfic value.

 ### Accessing global data from anywhere